chelseaj330/Practice-Projects/Company_Emissions_Pathways/README.md

 <h1> Installation & Usage </h1>

 This script is only intended to showcase my abilities in Python scripting.
 It is not intended for external usage.
 For this reason, no data files are provided.

+<h1> Contributing </h1>

+Two files used in the main script, ProcessDuplicates.py and useful_functions.py, are not included in this directory, as these were written and contributed by a colleague working together on the project.

 <h1> License </h1>